 Community Service Project Ideas

 The following list provides some ideas about how you can help.
-If you have questions or additional ideas, please contact the UMHC Child Life Program at 410-328-1241.
+If you have questions or additional ideas, please contact the University of Maryland Children's Hospital Child Life Program at 410-328-1241.

 - Crayon and Marker Drive.
 Kids in the hospital use a lot of art supplies!
-In addition to Crayola crayons and markers, colored pencils, Color Wonder products and construction paper are used routinely and would be greatly appreciated as well.
+In addition to Crayola® crayons and markers…. colored pencils, glue sticks, Model Magic, kids scissors and construction paper are used routinely and would be greatly appreciated as well.
 All supplies must be new for infection control reasons.

 - Coloring Books.
 We use coloring books every day in the hospital and in all areas where we help to take care of kids.
-We are always in need of more coloring books, or make your own coloring book from coloring pages off the internet.
+We are always in need of more coloring books.

 - Pillowcases.
-Colorful, kid-friendly pillowcases are a great way to help a hospital room seem a little more like home.
-If able, we let children pick their pillowcase so it’s even more personable.
+Colorful, kid friendly pillowcases are a great way to help a hospital room seem a little more like home.
+Oftentimes, children are able to pick their own pillowcase so it’s even more personable.
 Pillowcases also double as great bags for carrying stuff home when discharged from the hospital.